 With an altitude of 371.4 m (1218.50 ft), Nagano City is considered the highest prefecture capital in Japan.
 It is also one of the most visited cities in the country during winter, for its many ski resorts that offer varieties of slopes which are perfect for all levels of skiers.
 But apart from winter activities, the place is boasting of historical sites, shrines, scenic attractions, and more.
 Also, because it is an underrated tourist destination in Japan, the area tends to have lesser crowd which means you can do whatever you want here without the hassle of lining up and everything that comes with crowded places.
+Before you head to the city, secure your stay in any of the best ryokans and Airbnb vacation rentals in town.
 In case you’re still researching about the activities and attractions in the city, read on, and discover our list of the top things to do in Nagano, Japan.

 1. Go trekking in the pristine Kamikochi highlands

 As beautiful as the Yosemite Valley in United States, Kamikochi highlands is surrounded by mountains and features marshes, streams, ponds, and lakes.
 And during summer, you can taste the water in the crystal-clear pond, which is mostly from melted snow.
 A lot of people travel here to see its marvelous sceneries and be one with nature.
 There are also many opportunities for hiking here that ranges from beginner to advance levels of hikers.
 The most difficult mountain to hike here is the Mt.
 Oku-hotakadake, which will take you more or less three days to reach the top.
 For it is the third highest mountain in Japan, and only 600 m (1968.5 ft) shorter than Mt.
 Fiji, you’ll need professional trekking gears.
-Moreover, the valley is only open seven months a year, and the best time to visit is during mid spring to November.
+Moreover, this place to visit in Nagano is only open seven months a year, and the best time to visit is during mid-spring to November.

 Address: Matsumoto, Nagano Prefecture, Japan